fortunetellingfish/Spectacular/README.md

           More file type compatibility.

     + ### Tutorial Page  (**in development**) ###
-        &nbsp; A page, similar to this README, intended to outline the usage specifications of the application, but with fewer "under the hood" details.
-The only widget so far is a text box.
-        + #### Roadmap ####
-            Write external md files detailing usage of each app page and import them into the text box, and implement tutorial page navigation buttons, to "turn the pages" of the tutorial.
+        &nbsp; A page, similar to this README, intended to outline the usage specifications of the application only.
+There are several external html files in this directory which are loaded in when needed.
+The `Tutorial Page` has a `pages` list attribute of two-tuples, each containing a `str` page title and a function call to open and read the html file for that page.
+The `tk_html_widgets` module's `HTMLScrolledText` widget is used to render and display the HTML.
+There are buttons below the text widget, which navigate the tutorial pages in a "previous/next" fashion, according to their order in the `pages` list.
+Either button will become disabled when the extremum of its navigation direction is reached.
+Note, here, that negative indexing is not supported.
+The `TutorialPage`'s state also holds an integer `currentPage` attribute, since using an iterator would make backward navigation much more difficult.

     + ### Make Spectrum Page ###
          &nbsp; From this page, data loaded from a file is used to instantiate a Spectrum object.
 The user must choose a source file, and select which column will denote the x axis and which will denote the y axis.
 The user must also provide a name for the Spectrum object.
          &nbsp; When the user selects a source fikle from the drop-down list, the data will appear in the preview box on the right-hand side of the widget frame.